Four chairs on a grassy area made of old wine barrels at a winery in Paso Robles.

 It’s like walking through an outdoor museum in a tranquil setting while sipping wine.
 What is better than that?

 Plus, you will notice ironwork at the entrance by a master blacksmith Robert C. Bentley that is impressive.
-It is incredible how metals can be transformed into various shapes to create beautiful pieces of art.

 A glass of wine next to a bottle that has the logo the same as a big cat sculpture at the winery.